opnfv/vswitchperf/docs/testing/user/userguide/testusage.rst

 To run tests using vhost-user as guest access method:

-1. Set VHOST_METHOD and VNF of your settings file to:
+1. Set VSWITCH and VNF of your settings file to:

    .. code-block:: python